Our grading system explained

 For the majority of travellers to Nepal trekking in the world’s great mountains is their primary objective but you don’t have to go far or particularly high to get a sense of the scenic, natural and cultural attractions of the country.
 Most Nepalese holidays start in the bustling capital of Kathamandu where Durbar square, Swayambanuth Temple and the tourist heartland of Thamel are among the main attractions.
 In the surrounding valley, the beautiful hilltop villages and World Heritage Sites of Patan and Bhaktapur can be explored on our Gentle Walking Nepal holiday as well as on our in-depth Definitive Cultural Tour of Nepal.

 If you want to get into the high mountains though, we can arrange Nepal trekking packages to most places in the country.
-The Annapurnas offer trekking at all levels from a gentle trekking holiday in the foothills, staying in luxury lodges, to a more vigorous trek into the heart of the Annapurna Sanctuary.
-There's also the classic Annapurna Circuit that crosses the Thorong La.
-Avoiding the crowds, you can trek across the high passes and remote valleys of the region with our Namun La, Langtang & the Laurebina La or Grand Annapurna Traverse treks.
+The Annapurnas offer many different trekking opportunities from a gentle trekking holiday in the foothills, staying in luxury lodges, to a classic trek into the heart of the Annapurna Sanctuary or a short but immensely satisfying trek to Annapurna North Base Camp.
+Avoiding the crowds, you can trek across the high passes and remote valleys of the region with our Namun La, Naar Phu Circuit Trek or Grand Annapurna Traverse treks.
 All of which offer a real sense of wilderness.

 In the Everest region, completing the trek to Everest Base Camp is the goal for most experienced trekkers, and there’s even an Everest Base Camp in Style trek for those who prefer a few home comforts on the trail.
 If you want to recreate the route of the original Everest pioneers then the Long Trek to Everest Base Camp might be just the Nepal expedition for you.
 For those looking to explore the Everest region beyond Base Camp there are several options.
 You can trek to the turquoise waters of the Gokyo Lakes, take the high altitude trek - the Three High Passes to Everest - or even challenge yourself on an Everest trekking peak such as Mera Peak.
 And if you can’t decide between Everest of Annapurnas, enjoy them both on our Annapurna & Everest in Style trek.

 If you prefer a more remote experience, Wild Nepal will take you off-the-beaten-track.
-The little-explored area of Ganesh Himal, the mysterious landscapes of the Kingdom of Mustang, the remote base camps of Kangchenjunga and the traditional Tibetan culture of Manaslu on the classic Manaslu Circuit, all offer a different perspective on this beautiful and welcoming land.
+The little-explored area of Ganesh Himal, the majestic mountain vistas of Langtang, the mysterious landscapes of the Kingdom of Mustang, the remote base camps of Kangchenjunga and the traditional Tibetan culture of the Manaslu Circuit, all offer a different perspective on this beautiful and welcoming land.

 Key Facts